rodeloescueta/naxos-1/SUPABASE_SETUP.md

    pnpm dev
    ```
 2. Navigate to `/signup` to create a new user.
-3. Use the Supabase dashboard to assign the "admin" role to this user.
+3. If the user's email is in the `NEXT_PUBLIC_ADMIN_EMAILS` list, they will have admin access.
 4. Sign in with this user at `/login`.
-5. You should now be able to access the `/admin` page.
+5. If the user has admin access, they will be redirected to the `/direct-admin` page.

 ## 7. Row Level Security (RLS) Policies

 The schema includes RLS policies that:
 - Allow anyone to read menu items
-- Allow only admins to create, update, or delete menu items
+- Allow any authenticated user to create, update, or delete menu items
-- For blogs: Allow public access to published blogs, but restrict management to admins
+- For blogs: Allow public access to published blogs, and allow any authenticated user to manage blogs

 ## 8. Troubleshooting

 - If you encounter authentication issues, check your environment variables.
-- If RLS policies are blocking operations, verify the user's role in Supabase.
+- If you can't access the admin page, verify that your email is in the `NEXT_PUBLIC_ADMIN_EMAILS` list.
 - For database errors, check the SQL logs in your Supabase dashboard.

 ## 9. Additional Resources